My Approach and Theoretical Framework to Counseling

 I strive for a collaborative approach to counseling with a framework constructed from humanism, existentialism, and attachment theory.
-I help clients to increase meaning by honoring their lived experience, identifying and honing their strengths and moving towards resonance in their life.
-I utilize behavioral and somatic interventions when they can help decrease suffering in the present or to help better attune to self.
-I utilize a narrative approach to help increase attention to the present moment, reframe stories, and experience increased freedom.
-I utilize humor, creativity, and my innate belief in the capacity to grow.
-Therapy can feel challenging at times.
-I try my best to meet clients where they are each session and tend to their needs at hand while holding the thread of bigger goals and desires.
-I strive to help clients be in the present moment and utilize past experiences as they show up in the present.
+I help clients to increase meaning by honoring their lived experience, identifying and honing their strengths, and moving towards resonance in their life.
+I use behavioral and somatic interventions when they can help decrease suffering in the present or help better attune to self.
+A narrative approach helps to increase attention to the present moment, reframe stories, and to experience increased freedom through humor, creativity, and my innate belief in the capacity to grow.

 Personal History and Dominant Narratives

-Dominant narratives in our families and in the greater collective can impact the way we choose to live our lives even when the stories do not resonate with our lived experience.
-Our past experiences can inform the way we show up in our lives in the present moment.
-Sometimes past experiences can cause humans to experience conflict in current relationships; struggle to communicate emotions effectively; trust that others will be able to meet our needs; cause us to utilize coping mechanisms that hinder our lives versus help them.
+Dominant narratives in our families and in the greater collective can impact the way we choose to live our lives even when those stories do not resonate with our lived experience.
+Our past experiences can inform the way we show up in our lives and in the present moment.
+Sometimes past experiences can cause us to feel conflict in current relationships; struggle to communicate emotions effectively; trust that others will be able to meet our needs; cause us to utilize coping mechanisms that hinder us rather than help us.

 Grief and Loss